Janit0/Spam_Ham_detection/read.md

 2. For preprocessing certain steps are followed:

-extraction of possible features using regex. removal of unnecessary columns and rows with null check. using tokenization to create tokens.
+extraction of possible features using regex --> removal of unnecessary columns and rows with null check --> using tokenization to create tokens

 3. A base line model is created along with classification report and AUC-ROC curve.